The mycology definition has become broader over the years as more information and uses for mushrooms become available

 Mycology definition: Mycelium, fungi, and mushrooms

 Most perceive a fungus only as a mushroom.
 This is a misconception that has dictated the importance of fungi in our society.

 Fungi are a diverse kingdom with many species that may never produce a mushroom.
 Many see a mushroom and believe that this is the entirety of a fungus.
 However, the mushroom is only a part, or an organ, for certain species, with the intent of producing spores for reproduction.
 If the mushroom is the fruiting body then what is the rest of the fungus?
 This begs the question; what collects the nutrients for the fruiting body to fruit?

-Mycology definite and the enzymatic language
+Defining Mycology and the enzymatic language

 The mushroom begins in the mycelial network.
 However, the enzymes are incredibly important in the evolution from mycelial mass to mushroom.